 First, what is Lemon Balm?
-Lemon balm is a popular and common garden herb, that has a pleasant lemon scent, light green leaves, and has a bright, citrusy taste.
+Lemon balm is a popular and common garden herb with a pleasant lemon scent, light green leaves, and a bright, citrusy taste.

 The Uses for Lemon Balm are Quite Extensive!

-You might also be curious about the uses for lemon balm.
+Curious about the uses for lemon balm?
 Here they are:

-According to healthline.com, lemon balm is said to soothe symptoms of stress, help you to relax, and boost your mood.
+According to Healthline, lemon balm is said to soothe symptoms of stress, help you relax, and boost your mood.

 A 2004 study found that taking lemon balm eased the negative mood effects of laboratory-induced psychological stress.
 Participants who took lemon balm self-reported an increased sense of calmness and reduced feelings of alertness.